- Posts: 199

 "I...
 I do not know."
 I lied.
 In my heart, I knew that it was our fault.
 That thing had followed us back from our mission.
 We had made it angry and it came to lash out at us.
 "What is important is what we do now."
 She looked up at me.
 "Just do what you can for whoever you can."
 She smiled at me with tears still in her eye and nodded.
 My reassurance seemed to have reinvigorated her resolve.

 Not knowing what else to do with myself, I stayed helped her the best I could with the wounded.
-I was not that much good on the medical end of things, but I seemed to bolster Shauna's efforts and on occasion my strength helped to hold a patient down or lift them up.
-I certainly didn't save any lives that day, but I did manage to be useful.
-It felt good to lend a hand.
+I wasn't much good on the medical side of things, but I seemed to bolster Shauna's efforts and on occasion my strength helped to hold a patient down or lift them up.
+I certainly didn't save any lives that day, but I did manage to be useful and it felt good to lend a hand.
 I would like to say I did this simply out of sheer duty and moral obligation, but the truth of it was I wanted to stay close to Shauna.
 Just as I made her feel better, she was making me feel more secure too.
-Security was worth it's weight in gold just then.
+Security was worth its weight in gold just then.
 That, and my conscious demanded that I try to atone.

-An hour passed and before long I had blood on my hands.
+An hour passed, and before long, I had blood on my hands.
 I felt a little sick again, but kept it together.
-I washed my hands, but I could still see some red under my nails.
-I l couldn't seem to get it out, so I left it be.
+I rushed over to a sink and washed my hands, but I could still see some red under my fingernails.
+After a minute of scrubbing, I still couldn't seem to get it out, so I left it be.
 I thought maybe it was fitting that it should be there.
-I told myself that I had not been in control of the situation and that it had not been my fault and though this did give me some solace, in the back of my mind I still harbored guilt.
+I tried to tell myself that I had not been in control of the situation and that it had not been my fault.
+Though that did give me some solace at the time, in the back of my mind, I still harbored guilt.

-As I stared down at my hands wrestling with my feelings a sailor entered the hospital and caught my attention.
+As I stared down at my hands, wrestling with my feelings, a sailor entered the hospital and caught my attention.
 It was Joe.
-I had given him up for dead when the Houston was ripped open and sank.
+I had given him up for dead when the Houston was ripped open and sank, but there he stood, alive and well.
 He saw me too and started for me.
 I met him halfway and gave him a brawny hug.

 "I thought you were a goner for sure, you bastard."
 I pulled back.
 "Were you on the Houston?
 How did you get away from that thing?"